rheaney/aeon/README.md

+# About this fork
+- Added `Aeon.Headless` project for headless hosting; packaged as a single NuGet that carries its dependent Aeon binaries so consumers only reference `Aeon.Headless`.
+- Introduced shared `Aeon.Configuration` project for config types.
+- Updated targets to .NET 10.0 (launcher remains WPF on Windows; headless is cross-platform).
+- Headless package build is enabled via `GeneratePackageOnBuild`.

 # What is Aeon?
 Aeon is an x86 with DOS emulator written in 100% C#.
 It was originally started in 2008 as an experiment in developing a high performance emulator fully in C#/.NET.
 So basically, it's like [DOSBox](https://www.dosbox.com/)